Endg4meZer0/playerctl-lyrics/README.md

 Get more info on on available options with `lrcsnc -help` or on [wiki](https://github.com/Endg4meZer0/lrcsnc/wiki/Available-options).

 ## TODO
-- [x] ~~Caching system~~
-- [x] ~~Flags/options handling~~
-- [x] ~~Configuration~~
-- [x] ~~Better handling of players with seconds as position data~~
-- [x] ~~An ability to redirect the lyrics output to a file (same concept, one lyric at a time in sync)~~
+- [ ] A CLI implementation for... showing off rices, maybe?
+- [ ] Additional functionality for bars
-- [ ] More different configuration options?
+- [ ] More configuration options?
-- [ ] There is always more!
+- [ ] There is definitely always more!

 ## Known issues
 - Spotify: if you leave songs on autoplay without using previous or next buttons, lyrics may desync a lot.
-It's an internal issue of Spotify's reported position data desyncing from the song's actual position and is not related to lrcsnc.
-This sometimes gets fixed by itself during the playback, but it can also be fixed manually by pausing playback and continuing it again or seeking to anywhere on the position bar.
+It's an internal issue of Spotify's position data desyncing from the song's actual position and is not related to lrcsnc, MPRIS or even D-Bus.
+This may get fixed by itself after 7-8 seconds if the songs are not from the same album, but you can also fix it manually (e.g. pause & play, seek on the position bar, or even toggling the shuffle or repeat mode works).

 ## Not a known issue or you have an enhancement suggestion?
 Please, make an issue so I can fix it, suggest a workaround or add a new feature!